 COORDINATING COMMITTEE

 The Coordinating Committee for CHIME (CCC) was first formally introduced and elected in Lisbon, May 2023 and has been working to reshape and ensure the future of CHIME.
-In the ongoing process of formalizing the CCC its members have taken up various responsibilities, including those of a future Secretariat, which will stand for election at the upcoming CHIME Meeting in Hildesheim&Hannover in October 2024.
+Since then, the CCC its members have taken up various responsibilities.
+In accordance with the CHIME Constitution, members of the Secretariat have been elected at the Plenary CHIME Meeting in Hildesheim&Hannover in October 2024.
 The CCC will function for three years, after which new candidates (as well as sitting CCC members, if they wish) can list up for (re-)election.
 Below, the first members of the Coordinating Committee for CHIME introduce themselves.

 Greetings to fellow CHIME members!
 I’m originally from London, and my relationship with Chinese music began in 2004.
 That summer, I visited Beijing for the first time and had my ears opened by the finest concerts and theater shows the tourist circuit could offer.
 But by 2007, I had set myself up in Wuhan, and the real exploration began – now focused more on live houses, festivals, and parties.
 Over the years since, I’ve had spells living in Dalian, Shanghai, Foshan, Kunming, and Guangzhou – moving from tourist to teacher, and then from fieldworker to postdoc.